lesbird/MSX8/README.md

 At this point all control is passed to the GAME ROM with the MSX BIOS in low memory starting at 0x0000.

+I've tried other similar projects on the NABU and have not been able to run PACMAN or BOSCONIAN or RALLY-X (and others) without issues (crashes/lock ups).
+I believe this is because they use crippled BIOS ROMs and only implement a small portion of functionality by poking code into the MSX BIOS memory locations.
+My approach is to use the full MSX BIOS and change only the I/O port addresses to work with the VDP and PSG in my system.
+I also wrote custom code to handle the joysticks for the Heathkit as the MSX has a different way of doing this.
+Still some games just won't run for whatever reason.

 I have tested this with some of the popular arcade conversions for the MSX computer such as <b>PACMAN, GALAGA, GALAXIAN, DIGDUG, RALLYX, BOSCONIAN</b> and more and they all work perfectly.
-Some ROMs will not run for whatever reason, which could potentially be that they are addressing the hardware directly instead of through the MSX BIOS.

 ### CPU AND GRAPHICS MODIFICATIONS